-The members of the Group's Board of Directors as of December 31, 2022 and at the date of this report are presented on page 2.
+The members of the Group's Board of Directors as of December 31, 2023 and at the date of this report are presented on page 2.

-In 2022, the Board of Directors has been strengthened with 4 additional members, including new Chairman of the Board of Directors.
-Also, in order to support further enhancement of the AEC Group corporate governance, 4 BoD committees have been established by separating Remuneration and Nomination Committee to 2 independent committees (i.e. from 2022 there are 4 BoD committees, as follows: Risk Committee, Audit Committee, Nomination Committee, Remuneration Committee).
+In 2022, the Board of Directors has been strengthened with the appointment of four additional members, including the designation of a new Chairman of the Board of Directors.
+Also, in order to support further enhancement of the AEC Group corporate governance, four BoD committees have been established by separating Remuneration and Nomination Committee into two independent committees.
+Henceforth, as of 2022, the Board of Directors is structured to include four committees, namely the Risk Committee, Audit Committee, Nomination Committee, and Remuneration Committee.